 So, total curved surface area = 2πrh+2(2πr2) = 2πrh+4πr2

-9. A tank is made of shape of cylinder with a hemispherical depression at one end.
-The height of cylinder is 1.45 m and radius is 30cm.
-The total surface area of tank is:
+9. A tank is made of the shape of a cylinder with a hemispherical depression at one end.
+The height of the cylinder is 1.45 m and radius is 30cm.
+The total surface area of the tank is:

 Explanation: Total surface area of tank = CSA of cylinder + CSA of hemisphere